jezza64/jbnotes/Crypto_Etherium_Blockchain_developer_boot_camp.md

 2. make the effects
 3. do interactions with other accounts (interaction needs to come last, prevents re-entry bug)

+a rule of thumb is: Do only the most necessary functions on the blockchain, and everything else off-chain.
+But for sake of explaining Structs, we will track every single payment in the greatest detail possible with our Smart Contract.

 ### Variable types

 - Mappings.